SpaceMaster85/ros2-nuitrack/README.md

             cd build
             cmake ..
             make
-            ./nuitrack_console_sample
+            nuitrack

+6. You should see now the nuitrack demo application

+If not and you get an error regarding the library path try this:

+        echo 'export NUITRACK_HOME=/usr/etc/nuitrack' | sudo tee -a /etc/profile.d/nuitrack_env.sh
+        echo 'export LD_LIBRARY_PATH=/usr/local/lib/nuitrack' | sudo tee -a /etc/profile.d/nuitrack_env.sh
+        . /etc/profile.d/nuitrack_env.sh

-6. That's it!
-Nuitrack works!
+7. That's it!
+Now Nuitrack should work!
 Now, you just need to link to the includes directory in the SDK to build a project that uses Nuitrack.

 Note, that I was unable to get Nuitrack to run with ROS1, because of a Boost library conflict (probably solvable for someone more knowledgable with CMake), and I was unable to activate Nuitrack's license on a Docker container.